-It depends on how much you’re paying.
-A good rule of thumb industry experts use: You’ll pay $50 a month in premiums for every $100,000 of financing.
-Keep in mind, though, that the amount of the downpayment, type of loan, and lender requirements can all affect your actual cost.
+It depends on how much you’re paying and what your tax bracket is.
+Industry experts use this rule of thumb: You’ll pay $50 a month in premiums for every $100,000 of financing.
+Keep in mind, though, that the amount of the down payment, type of loan, and lender requirements can all affect your actual cost.

-Although the tax deduction is nice — at least while it lasts — getting rid of PMI altogether is even nicer.
+Although a tax deduction is nice — if you can take it — getting rid of PMI altogether is even nicer.